patrick-willems/PlantDisulfides/README.md

 - math
 - Bio.PDB module

-For running the metal ligand predictions, please see requirements Metalloproteome algorithm ([here](https://github.com/Elcock-Lab/Metalloproteome)).
+For running the metal ligand predictions, please see requirements of the metal ligand searching algorithm ([here](https://github.com/Elcock-Lab/Metalloproteome)).

 ## Script workflow
 The scripts takes a UniProtKB FASTA file as input, which should be placed in the FASTA subfolder.
 This is the sole required argument of the script, e.g.: